nilsantonsson/pong/README.md

 It's Pong.
 No further explanation needed.

-Move left paddle up and down using W and S or Up and Down arrows.
+Move left paddle up and down using W/S or Up/Down keys.
 Computer controls the right paddle.
 Escape to quit.